BrainPad/FindYourCandy/setup/README.md

 ![](./image/robot_calibration.png)

-### Step5: Tablet
+## Step5: Tablet
 1. Bootup Nexus9 and login with a google account for demo.
 2. Update firmware.
-3. Connect 'GL0402' (Ultra Adapter) to Nexus9’s OTG connector.
+3. Connect the [Ethernet Adapter for Chromecast](https://store.google.com/product/ethernet_adapter_for_chromecast)('GL0402') to Nexus9’s OTG connector.
+This is a hack to provide power and ether connection through USB cable when wifi is not proper to use.
-(When you buy ChromeCast Ultra, it comes with one 'GL0402'.
-So you need extra ChromeCast Ultra to just get a 'GL0402' for Nexus9.)
 4. Follow the “Set up Chromecast” on the [google support page]( https://support.google.com/chromecast/answer/2998456?hl=en)
 \(there is instruction for Android 4.1 and higher\).
 (* If you have a trouble with voice recognition of Nexus9, consider for external microphone.)

-### Step6: Demo Application
+## Step6: Demo Application
 #### GCP for API service

 This demo is based on GCP.
 Create a credential associated to your project.